mherzl/frequent-substring/README.md

                            times
   -s,--substitute String   replace the subsequence found with a specified string -v,--verbose             whether to display counts, etc.
-  -h,--help                Show this help text
+  -c,--count String        count the number of instances of a given subsequence -h,--help                Show this help text
 ```